John Lithgow: 1972–1995: Broadway debut and breakthrough

-1996–2015: Established actor
+1996–2015: Sitcom and theater work

-In television, Lithgow is probably most widely known for his starring role as Dick Solomon in the 1996–2001 NBC sitcom 3rd Rock from the Sun.
+In television, Lithgow is widely known for his starring role as Dick Solomon in the 1996–2001 NBC sitcom 3rd Rock from the Sun.
 He received six consecutive nominations for the Primetime Emmy Award for Outstanding Lead Actor in a Comedy Series and won the award three times (1996, 1997, 1999).
 His son, Ian, regularly appeared alongside him as Leon, one of his physics students.
 In 1998, he appeared in the film, A Civil Action, as Judge Walter J. Skinner.
 Emanuel Levy of Variety wrote that Lithgow was among the film's "standout character performances", and Lithgow and costars James Gandolfini and Sydney Pollack were cited by Janet Maslin of The New York Times as giving "shrewd, first-rate performances".
 He lent his voice to the character Jean Claude in the 2000 Nickelodeon Movies animated film, Rugrats in Paris: The Movie.

 In 2001, Lithgow gained recognition for voicing Lord Farquaad in the Academy Award-winning DreamWorks Animation film Shrek, alongside Mike Myers, Eddie Murphy, and Cameron Diaz.
 Upon joining the film, Lithgow read his dialogue and was shown a maquette of his character and storyboards.
 As Shrek experienced delays, Lithgow would return "once every eight months or so to record some new material."
 He admitted to not thinking the film would be as successful as it ended up being: "I thought it was like a Saturday morning cartoon or something.
 Not a big deal."
 Abigail Stevens praised Lithgow and Vincent Cassel as giving "deliciously evil performances", and Elvis Mitchell opined that Lithgow's involvement made the film funnier.
 Peter Bradshaw compared Lithgow's vocal characterization to being "somewhere between Kelsey Grammer and Alan Rickman."

 In 2002, he narrated Life's Greatest Miracle, a documentary about human embryonic development.
-That same year, Lithgow returned to Broadway portraying J. J. Hunsecker in the adaptation of the 1957 film Sweet Smell of Success, acting alongside Brian d'Arcy James.
-Lithgow won the Tony Award for Best Leading Actor in a Musical for his performance.
+That same year, Lithgow returned to Broadway portraying powerful NYC gossip columnist J. J. Hunsecker in the adaptation of the 1957 film Sweet Smell of Success, acting alongside Brian d'Arcy James.
+Lithgow won the Tony Award for Best Actor in a Musical for his performance.
 In 2005, he starred on Broadway in the musical-comedy Dirty Rotten Scoundrels alongside Norbert Leo Butz at the Imperial Theatre.
 While both were nominated for the Tony Award for Best Leading Actor in a Musical, Butz won over Lithgow.
 That same year, Lithgow was elected into the American Theater Hall of Fame for his work on Broadway, as well as for his performances in operas by Verdi and Wagner.
-In 2003, Lithgow wrote the narrations for Christopher Wheeldon ballet Carnival of the Animals and appeared as the elephant character—nurse Mabel Buntz—with the New York City Ballet.
+In 2004, he portrayed the moralistic, rigid father of Alfred Kinsey in that year's biopic Kinsey, in which Liam Neeson also starred.
+In 2003, Lithgow wrote the narrations for the Christopher Wheeldon ballet Carnival of the Animals and appeared as the elephant character—nurse Mabel Buntz—with the New York City Ballet.
 He returned for a 2005 revival, the Houston Ballet production of the same show in 2007, and the Pennsylvania Ballet production of it in 2008.